 Learn more about using download formats

-7. Share files with a web link
+7. Share files with a web share

 Learn more about creating and using web links in different workflows

-8. Share files via a Portal
+8. Share files through a Media Portal

 Learn more about sharing files via a Media Portal